Athassel Priory

 Overview

 Athassel Priory, often described as Ireland’s largest medieval priory, crowns a gentle rise in the shallow, verdant valley of the River Suir, about 7 km southwest of Cashel.
+Covering roughly 1.6 ha (four acres), it is the biggest monastic complex on the island.
 The site is a state‑owned National Monument, cared for by the Office of Public Works, and can be reached by a short walk across a field, over a medieval stone bridge and through a rustic stile.
 The surrounding countryside opens onto sweeping views of the Galtee Mountains, making the ruin a striking backdrop for history lovers and landscape enthusiasts alike.

 History

-The priory was founded in the late 12th century by William de Burgh, the progenitor of the powerful Burke dynasty, for the Augustinian Canons Regular of St Augustine and dedicated to St Edmund.
-By the early 13th century the community had grown into a wealthy monastic settlement, complete with a bustling town of roughly 2,000 inhabitants outside its walls.
-The priory’s importance is underscored by its patronage: William’s grandson, Hubert de Burgh, later Bishop of Limerick, served as prior in 1221.
+The priory was founded in the late 12th century (the surviving charter dates to 1205) by William de Burgh, the progenitor of the powerful Burke dynasty, for the Augustinian Canons Regular of St Augustine and dedicated to St Edmund.
+By the early 13th century the community had grown into a wealthy monastic settlement, complete with a bustling town of roughly 2 000 inhabitants outside its walls.
+William’s grandson, Hubert de Burgh, later Bishop of Limerick, served as prior in 1221.

+Later the house was taken over by Cistercian monks, a fact noted in several local histories.
 Athassel’s fortunes were repeatedly shattered by violence.
-In 1319 (some sources cite 1329) the monastery and its surrounding town were burned by Maurice FitzThomas FitzGerald, Earl of Desmond, and a decade later by Brian Bán Ó Briain of Thomond.
-A later blaze in 1447 (or 1581 according to other accounts) further reduced the complex.
+In 1329 (some sources cite 1319) the monastery and its surrounding town were burned by Maurice FitzThomas FitzGerald, Earl of Desmond, and a decade later by Brian Bán Ó Briain of Thomond.
+A further blaze in 1581 (other accounts give 1447) reduced the complex again.
 The Dissolution of the Monasteries in 1537 ended its religious function, and the lands were granted to the Earls of Ormond, who allowed the buildings to fall into ruin.

 What to See & Do